-Many list black mondo grass for planting zones 6-9.
+Many list black mondo grass for USDA plant hardiness zones 6 through 9.
 However, the label that some plants come with list it as zone-5 hardy.
 Many zone-5 gardeners can attest to its ability to survive there.
-Apply mulch in order to give it winter protection if in doubt.
+If you have concerns about the cold, your can apply mulch to give it winter protection.
 As time goes by, your plant may even produce off-shoots.

-It's a slow grower.
-Divide it in spring.
+Black mondo grass is a slow grower.
+Divide it in spring, if desired.
 In early spring, trim off any leaves that have become ratty-looking over the winter, before the new growth comes.
 More severe spring haircuts may be called for when trimming older plants.

-Another tricky issue for beginners with black mondo grass is its sunshine needs.
-You'll see some experts list it as a sun plant, and others as a shade plant.
-So what gives?
-Are the experts monkeying around with you?
-No. Southerners should treat it as a shade plant, because intense sunlight in warm climates will fade its trademark color.
+Another tricky issue for beginners to black mondo grass is its need for sunshine.
+If southern climates, it is typically treated as a shade plant, because intense sunlight in warm climates will fade its trademark color.
 Northerners, meanwhile, can grow it in full sun.

 But regardless of where you live, the claim that it is "shade tolerant" is justified.
 It prefers fertile, evenly-moist, well-drained soil but will tolerate some drought once mature.
 Those in deer country can add it to their list of deer-resistant ornamental grasses with which to keep Bambi at bay.

 If you grow black mondo grass in partial shade, try pairing it with a bicolored hosta.
-In this case, you'll have another contrast, as well: namely, in terms of plant texture.
-Black mondo grass has a fine texture, while hosta's is coarse.
+In this case, you'll also create a contrast of plant textures.
+Black mondo grass has a fine texture, while hosta is coarse.

 A plant in the same genus as black mondo grass and just as shade-tolerant is Ophiopogon japonicus (zones 6-9).
 It can reach 6-10 inches in height, although dwarf types also exist (for example, the 'Kyoto Dwarf' stands 2-4 inches tall).
 Not as showy as black mondo grass, this plant makes up for it by being useful as a ground cover.

 O. japonicus will spread, which is a double-edged sword.
-Its ability to spread can make this less showy monkey grass invasive.
-But its ability to spread enables you to grow it as an alternative to lawn grass.
+Its ability to spread can make this less showy monkey grass invasive, but that same ability enables you to grow it as an alternative to lawn grass.
 As such, it can be used to form a shade-tolerant "lawn."
 Lovers of low-maintenance landscaping, take note: This is a lawn that you'll never have to mow.

-Its tendency to spread allows it to serve other purposes, as well.
-Plant it between the cracks of garden stepping stones, for example (some use creeping thyme for this purpose).
-Such plants that spread via underground rhizomes also tend to be good for soil erosion control.
+Its tendency to spread allows it to serve other purposes as well.
+You can plant it between the cracks of garden stepping stones (some use creeping thyme for this purpose).
+It spreads via underground rhizomes, making it good for soil erosion control.
 Finally, many homeowners struggle with the problem of how to plant under trees, and tough plants such as O. japonicus often provide a long-sought solution.